canokeys/canokey-documentation/content/userguide/OpenPGP.md

 * Admin PIN: default 12345678, min len 8, max len 64
 * Reset Code: default not set, min len 8, max len 64
 * Signature PIN : forced // namely verify pin every signature
-* Touch Policy: NO for SIG, DEC, AUT
+* Touch Policy: OFF for SIG, DEC, AUT
+* Touch Cache Time: 0

 ## Touch Policy

 There are three key slots for OpenPGP, namely Signature key (SIG), Encryption key (DEC) and Authentication key (AUT).
+You may turn ON or OFF touch policies for SIG, DEC, AUT in admin applet in web console.
+The value of Touch Cache Time is in range 0-255, and with value 0, "Always touch" is implemented.

 **Touch policy is only applicable when using USB interface.**

+## PIN Policy

+PIN is never cached by `gpg-agent`, nor `scdaemon`, it is "cached" by smart card itself by maintaining status of the PIN.

+For DEC and AUT, after successfully verifying the PIN, it is always valid for the whole power-up.
+DEC and AUT share the same status, so it may happen that after DEC, AUT does not request PIN.

+For SIG, if `forcesig` is on, then PIN is requested for each signature, otherwise PIN is requested for the first signature after power-up.
+This status is independent of that of DEC and AUT.

 ## Using GnuPG